-When researching digital display technology for your brand, you may run across a few industry terms that you’re not familiar with.
+When researching digital signage technology for your brand, you may run across a few industry terms that you’re not familiar with.
 Industry jargon can be hard to wade through, but understanding the different aspects of display technologies will ultimately help you make the best decision for your company and space.
 Are you familiar with pixel pitch?
 When it comes to LED displays, finding the pixel pitch that’s right for you is essential to the success of your display.

 What exactly is pixel pitch?
 What is a typical pixel pitch measurement?

 In the simplest of explanations, pixel pitch is the distance from the center of an LED cluster (or pixel) to the center of the next LED cluster/pixel measured in millimeters.
 Pixel pitch typically ranges from 4mm up to 20mm for indoor LED displays; for outdoor displays, pixel pitch can range from 10mm to 34mm or higher.
 NanoLumens’ indoor LED displays feature pixel pitches ranging from 4mm – 6mm to help you find the best solution for you.

 Why is pixel pitch important?